 - Improved data storage safety thanks to password-protected photography folders;

 - Share pictures via social media automatically.

-To give an easy-to-use and powerful editing tool a try FOR FREE, download Phototheca.
+To give an easy-to-use and powerful editing tool a try, download Phototheca.
 Phototheca makes a difference in photo management as it has all the features photographers need to sort through and fine-tune their shots!